Wampanoag: Metacomet (King Philip)

 Massasoit was among those Indians who adopted colonial customs.
 He asked the legislators in Plymouth near the end of his life to give both of his sons English names.
 The older son Wamsutta was given the name Alexander, and his younger brother Metacom was named Philip.
 After his father's death, Alexander became the sachem of the Wampanoag.
 The colonists invited him to Plymouth to talk, but Wamsutta became seriously ill on the way home and died shortly after.
 The Wampanoag were told that he died of fever, but many Indians thought that he had been poisoned.
 The following year, his brother Philip (Metacom) became sachem of the Wampanoag.

 Under Philip's leadership, the relationship changed dramatically between the Wampanoag and the colonists.
-Philip believed that the ever-increasing colonists would eventually take over everything—not only land, but also their culture, their way of life, and their religion, and he decided to limit the further expansion of colonial settlements.
+Philip believed that the ever-increasing colonists would eventually take over everything — not only land, but also their culture, their way of life, and their religion — so he decided to limit the further expansion of colonial settlements.
 The Wampanoag numbered only 1,000, and Philip began to visit other tribes to build alliances among those who also wanted to push out the colonists.
-At that time, the number of colonists in southern New England already numbered more than double that of the Indians—35,000 vs. 15,000.
+At that time, the population colonists in southern New England was already more than double that of the Indians, at 35,000 to 15,000.
 In 1671, Philip was called to Taunton, Massachusetts, where he listened to the accusations of the colonists and signed an agreement that required the Wampanoag to give up their firearms.
 To be on the safe side, he did not take part in the subsequent dinner.
 His men never delivered their weapons.

 Philip gradually gained the Nipmuck, Pocomtuc, and Narragansett as allies, and the beginning of the uprising was first planned for the spring of 1676.
 In March 1675, however, John Sassamon was murdered.
-Sassamon was a Christian Indian raised in Natick, one of the "praying towns."
+Sassamon was a Christian Indian raised in Natick, one of the praying towns.
 He was educated at Harvard College and had served as a scribe, interpreter, and counselor to Philip and the Wampanoag.
 But, a week before his death, Sassamon reported to Plymouth governor Josiah Winslow that Philip was planning a war against the colonists.

-Sassamon was found dead under the ice of Assawompsett Pond a week later; three Wampanoag warriors were accused of his murder by a Christian Indian and taken captive by the colonists; they were hanged in June 1675 after a trial by a jury of 12 colonists and six Christian Indians.
-This execution was a catalyst for war, combined with rumors that the colonists wanted to capture Philip.
-Philip called a council of war on Mount Hope; most Wampanoag wanted to follow him, with the exception of the Nauset on Cape Cod and the small groups on the offshore islands.
-Allies included the Nipmuck, Pocomtuc, and some Pennacook and eastern Abenaki from farther north.
+Sassamon was found dead under the ice of Assawompsett Pond a week later.
+A Christian Indian accused three Wampanoag warriors of his murder.
+The colonists took the three captive and hanged them in June 1675 after a trial by a jury of 12 colonists and six Christian Indians.
+This execution, combined with rumors that the colonists wanted to capture Philip, was a catalyst for war.
+Philip called a council of war on Mount Hope.
+Most Wampanoag wanted to follow him, except the Nauset on Cape Cod and the small groups on the offshore islands.
+Allies included the Nipmuc, Pocomtuc, some Pennacook, and eastern Abenaki from farther north.
 The Narragansett remained neutral at the beginning of the war.